adarshdwivedi123/interview_resources_Angular_java_FullStack/Spring_boot/Coupling/LooseCoupling.md

 ✔ We depend on Payment interface, not DebitCard/CreditCard ✔ Easy to switch implementations
-✔ Spring decides which object to inject → LOOSE COUPLING achieved
+✔ Spring decides which object to inject → LOOSE COc